-Both courses strike a good balance between hands-on practical skills and the use of modern technologies when designing new products and systems.
-There will be opportunities for students to use Computer Aided Design (CAD) packages in the form of Solid Works, 2D designer, and circuit wizard depending on the subject option students choose.
-The department is well-resourced with Computer Aided Manufacture machinery available for students to then manufacture their final products and 3D prototypes.
-This includes the use of CNC lathe, milling machines, laser cutters and 3D printing.
-At the end of the course all students will gain a GCSE in Design Technology but although they will have followed different subject pathways, these will not be named specifically on the final qualification.
-The GCSE Design Technology qualification operates on a level 9-1 awarding.
+The course strikes a good balance between hands-on practical skills and the use of modern technologies when designing new products and systems.
+There will be opportunities for students to use Computer Aided Design (CAD) packages in the form of SOLIDWORKS and TechSoft Design.
+The department is well-resourced with Computer Aided Manufacture (CAM) machinery available for students to then manufacture their final products and 3D prototypes.
+This includes the use of CNC milling machines, laser cutters and 3D printers.